johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 describe the general area followed by 4 or 6 numeric digits (more digits, more precision).

-For example, the grid reference for the start of South West Coast Path in Minehead is SS971467.
+For example, the grid reference for the start of the South West Coast Path in Minehead is SS971467.
 Expressed as latitude and longitude, that's 51°12′37″N , 003°28′24″W (degrees, minutes, seconds) or 51.210351 , -3.4733859 (degrees).
-The UK grid reference is totally unfamiliar to an American audience.
+The UK grid reference is totally unfamiliar to an American audience, but I gather is widely used in the UK.